Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Geoffrey became an SHKP board member in 2018, and since then has managed the company’s hotel and serviced apartments in Hong Kong and China.
 As of 10 March 2023, his biggest asset is 16 HK Equity, as per Bloomberg.

-Geoffrey, who also inherited his father’s shares in Sun Hung Kai Properties, has a net worth of around USD 2.7 billion (INR 22283 crores approx).
+Geoffrey, who also inherited his father’s shares in Sun Hung Kai Properties, has a net worth of around USD 2.7 billion.

 Christopher Kwok